minima-global/minidocs/docs/runanode/mac.md

 If you had an account prior to 6th December 2021, you must reset your password [here.](https://incentive.minima.global/account/forgot-password) Please check your junk mail for the reset password email.
 :::

-2. Connect your Incentive Program account to your node by copying YOUR OWN Incentive ID from the Incentive Program website above and typing `incentivecash uid:YourIncentiveID` into the Terminal command line:
+2. Connect your Incentive Program account to your node by copying YOUR OWN Incentive ID from the Incentive Program website above and typing `incentivecash uid:YourIncentiveID` into the Terminal:

 Example:
 ```